adina/adina.github.com/_posts/2012-12-29-newbie-advice.md

 Here is our [tutorial](http://ged.msu.edu/angus/tutorials-2012/files/static-ngs-10-blast.html) or [tutorial-not-in-ipython](http://ged.msu.edu/angus/tutorials-2011/running-blast.html) on using it and manipulating its output.
 (Random advice: Just copy and paste commands following but not including the "%%" in gray.)

-To Adina1.0, if you can't install a program on your computer, try it on a clean install of unix on a server using Amazon EC2.
+To Adina1.0, if you can't install a program on your computer, try installing it on a clean install of unix on a server using Amazon EC2.
 If you can't get it on there, find a friend to help because that's what they are there for.

 ## 10. Start automating.